 Variables in JavaScript are used to store data values that can be referenced and manipulated in a program.
 They act as containers for data, allowing developers to perform operations and manage state within an application.
 JavaScript provides three distinct keywords for declaring variables: var, let, and const.
 Each of these keywords has unique characteristics and behaviors that influence how variables are scoped and reassigned.

-2. Hoisting: var declarations are hoisted to the top of their containing function or global context.
-This means that the variable can be used before its declaration, although it will be undefined until the assignment is encountered.
+varvar are scoped to the nearest function block.
+If declared outside of any function, they become global variables.var declarations are hoisted to the top of their containing function or global context.
+This means that the variable can be used before its declaration, although it will be undefined until the assignment is encountered.var can be reassigned new values without any restrictions.varfunction exampleVar() {

 console.log(x); // undefined due to hoisting